-Show had great potential but they started fucking up since the beginning of season 2 already.
-Nothing like the first season.
+This show had such great potential but they started fucking up since the beginning of season 2 already.
+This is absolutely nothing like the first season.

 Gosh, I am not sure when it went all wrong.
 Ok, I might yet be able to pinpoint when it went all wrong.
 Still for what its worth Re: Hamatora was always under the comedy anime genre , so in retrospect what was I thinking?
 That it would come out with a dark story and direction for its characters?
 I guess that is not what came to happen in Re: Hamatora.
 Still for the moments it had particularly for the first half of the second season of Hamatora.
 It was pretty amazing!
 It started to fall apart close to the end or the second half of Re: Hamatora.
 But hey, at least, it wasn't a total shipwreck like Brynhildr in the Darkness or crazy confusing like Mekakucity Actors.

 As we all know at least for those who watched Season 1 of Hamatora.
 Art turned on poor Nice out of nowhere.
 I always thought of Art as a pretty cool character up there with Lelouch Lamperouge and Shogo Makishima.
 Until this just happens.
 Backstabbing just does not fit Art and it sure did not in Re: Hamatora.
 Half of those watching Re: Hamatora either hated or still loved Art.
 Just check Crunchyroll's comment sections of the Re: Hamatora streaming episodes.
 It all came down to if you loved Art's sweet, kind personality from Season 1 of Hamatora then you were going to still be in love with him for Re: Hamatora albeit also being conflicted over his change.
 At least everyone who wanted to see more to Hajime and Koneko's backstory saw some of that with Re: Hamatora.
 Finally of huge importance the revelations of why minimums exist and what they truly are.